akeneo/pim-community-dev/UPGRADE-1.7.md

 In the enrichment rules, the key `data` has been replaced by the key `amount` for prices.

-In 1.6 version, the rule structure was defined like this:
+In the 1.6 edition, the rule structure was defined like this:

 ```
 field: null_price